wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **Q:**&ensp;If I project the world, I should be able to change it.

 **M:**&ensp;Of course you can.
 But you must cease identifying yourself with it and go beyond.
-Then you have the power to destroy and recreäte.
+Then you have the power to destroy and recreate.

 **Q:**&ensp;All I want is to be free.